 A new component developed specifically for the CRTM will allow simulations to evaluate different spectral channel combinations and their sensitivity to key atmospheric parameters.
 These simulations aim to produce highly accurate maps of radiance influenced by cloud and precipitation particles, enriching our understanding of ice clouds' behavior over various time scales and on a nearly global scale.
 The PolSIR team will be able to make use of these accurate simulations in the pre-launch development and testing of cloud and precipitation retrieval algorithms.

 Key scientific goals of the PolSIR mission include measuring the amplitude and timing of the diurnal cycle of the ice water path, assessing the diurnal variability of ice clouds in convective outflow regions, and the relationship with deep convection events.
-These insights are crucial for refining our understanding of both weather and climate dynamics.

 Photo by Julien DI MAJO on Unsplash